usnistgov/ACVP/README.md

 ## Configuring and using One-Time-Passwords (OTP)

-Please be aware that starting in the week of March 12th the second-factor authentication based on OTP and associated workflows have been turned-on - see section "Second-Factor Authentication and Authorization Schema for Accessing and Working with the NIST Automated Cryptographic Validation Services" posted [here](https://github.com/usnistgov/ACVP/wiki).
+Please be aware that starting in the week of March 12th, 2018, the second-factor authentication based on OTP and associated workflows have been turned-on - see details [here](https://github.com/usnistgov/ACVP/wiki#second-factor-authentication-and-authorization-schema-for-accessing-and-working-with-the-nist-automated-cryptographic-validation-services).

 # Contribution guidelines: